maxwellk24/ECE445_Notebook/Max/README.md

 Simple RX/TX code was available at LoRa forums for testing the funcionality of the radio.
 After looking up the arduino uno pin mapping to hook up to the radio, I got RX and TX working (with dummy values as I had the single radio at this point).
 This only took an afternoon for setup and code testing to get started.

 As I understand it Ben has library issues he's handling while core functionality of every subsystem seems to be working in isolation.
-Consolidation to a breadboard prototype is next phase after further radioo work.
+Consolidation to a breadboard prototype is next phase after further radio work.

 # 04/15/2024

 ## Radio

 Work going well, we were able to get one way communication from beacon to tracker working with outline we had.
 We reversed and also got tracker to beacon working.
 The beacon sends GPS data while the Tracker sends frequency changes.
 What we have left is to get constant 2-way RXTX up.
 This was actually a larger challenge than originally thought.
 The data packets we send using the LoRa library commands are actually clogging both devices and preventing receives to happen when 2-way is up.
-To fix this we set data transmissions to occur once at a set time interval and to have the devices constantly listen otherwise.
+To try and fix this we set data transmissions to occur once at a set time interval and to have the devices constantly listen otherwise.

-After some testing by the NHB near the union we got fully 2-way communcation working!
-This was confirmed by Ben standing across Green street and getting accurate distance and direction on the UI.
-This was even with just using wires as the antennas.
-Intgration remains the only major obstacle.

 ## Group Issues